BadenLab/Igor_scripts/README.md

 # Igor_scripts
 Repository for the standard Baden lab OS scripts.

-Contents are current as of: 26.06.2025
+*Note: Contents are current as of: 20.03.2026 including Xinwei's Autocorr ROI bugfix from January 22nd and Tom's updated AveragingSuite + RGB scripts from July 2025.*

 Based on but since diverged from https://github.com/eulerlab/ret_preproc/tree/master/dataProcessing/Igor.